purekid/mongodm/README.md

 You have two ways to specify section :

-1.  '$config' attribute in Model , you can find this attribute in example below.
+1.'$config' attribute in Model , you can find this attribute in example below.

-2. With environment constanct 'APPLICATION_ENV' ,this constanct can be set by webserver,your code or shell environment.
+2.With environment constanct 'APPLICATION_ENV' ,this constanct can be set by webserver,your code or shell environment.
 In this case,you should set $config='default' or don't declare $config in your own model class.

 ### Create a model and enjoy it